dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 </Tabs>

 Many of these parameters correspond to their table counterparts and have been linked above.
-The set of parameters which are unique to materialized views covers auto-refresh functionality, which is covered [below](#auto-refresh).
+The set of parameters unique to materialized views covers [auto-refresh functionality](#auto-refresh).

 Find more information about these parameters in the BigQuery docs:
 - [CREATE MATERIALIZED VIEW statement](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-definition-language#create_materialized_view_statement)